 MPHA modified the definition of annual income to exclude income from assets valued at \$50,000 or less.
 In cases where household assets are valued at more than \$50,000, MPHA calculates and counts only the imputed income from assets by using the market value of the asset and multiplying it by the MPHA-established Passbook Savings Rate.
-MPHA only seeks third-party verification for assets valued at more than \$50,000.
-By eliminating a time-consuming process that has shown only a marginal positive impact on MPHA revenues, this change saves the agency time and overall allows more cost-effective utilization resources.
+MPHA seeks third-party verification for assets valued at more than \$50,000.
+By eliminating a time-consuming process, this change saves the agency time and overall allows more cost-effective utilization resources.

 In 2018, MPHA began phasing this change in at each scheduled or interim rent redetermination.
-At this pace, it will have been fully implemented in 2021.
+It was fully implemented in 2021.